ba23-python/bilyanaancheva.github.io/README.md

 This description outlines the reservation and communication system implemented by MOA Hotels, a global hotel company.
 The system involves targeted marketing, multilingual emails, timely reminders, and robust automation.
 This README provides an overview of the key functionalities and processes.

 ## Areas Implied
-Rest API usage and Testing with Postman, Journey Builder, Relational data model, Lookup, Date and Currency transformations, Cloudpage, SQL.
+Rest API usage and Testing with Postman, Journey Builder, Relational data model, SQL, AMPSCRIPT Lookup, Date and Currency transformations, Cloudpage, SQL.

 ## MOA Hotels Presence and Market
 - MOA Hotels operates globally but markets exclusively in certain countries: France, Portugal, Spain, Canada, USA, Germany, United Kingdom, Russia.